• Practice

 Summary

-Conversion of 1950s warehouse into office and retail
+Conversion of 1950s warehouse into Office Space and Retail

 Location